-Employers must choose an independent EPAO approved to deliver the EPA for this apprenticeship standard from the Education & Skills Funding Agency's (ESFA) Register of End-Point Assessment Organisations (RoEPAO).
+Employers must choose an independent EPAO approved to deliver the EPA for this apprenticeship standard from the apprenticeship provider and assessment register (APAR).

-Role Responsibility Apprentice • complete the on-programme stage of the apprenticeship prepare for and complete the EPA Employer identify when the apprentice is ready to pass the gateway and undertake their EPA notify the EPAO that the apprentice has passed the gateway ΕΡΑΟ As a minimum EPAOs should: • appoint administrators/invigilators and markers to administer/invigilate and mark/assess the knowledge test appoint independent assessors to assess and grade the workplace observation and questioning and interview provide training and CPD to the independent assessors they employ to undertake the EPA have no direct connection with the apprentice, their employer or training provider i.e. there must be no conflict of interest have processes in place to conduct internal quality assurance and do this on a regular basis organise standardisation events and activities in accordance with this plan's IQA section organise and conduct moderation of independent assessors' marking in accordance with this plan have, and operate, an appeals process Independent assessor As a minimum an Independent assessor should: • be independent of the apprentice, their employer and training provider(s) i.e. there must be no conflict of interest hold or be working towards an independent assessor qualification e.g. A1, TAQA (Training, Assessment and Quality Assurance) and have had training from their EPAO in terms of good assessment practice, operating the assessment tools and grading • be an experienced senior drinks dispense technician and worked in industry or drinks dispense training/assessment within last two years or able to demonstrate up-to-date knowledge and skills, for example through continuing professional development records attend the required number of EPAOs standardisation and training events per year (as defined in the IQA section) Administrators/Invigilators and markers As a minimum administrators/invigilators and markers must:
+Role Responsibility Apprentice complete the on-programme stage of the apprenticeship prepare for and complete the EPA Employer identify when the apprentice is ready to pass the gateway and undertake their EPA notify the EPAO that the apprentice has passed the gateway EPAO As a minimum EPAOs should: • appoint administrators, invigilators, and markers to administer, invigilate, and mark the knowledge test appoint independent assessors to assess and grade the workplace observation and questioning and interview provide training and CPD to the independent assessors they employ to undertake the EPA have no direct connection with the apprentice, their employer or training provider i.e. there must be no conflict of interest have processes in place to conduct internal quality assurance and do this on a regular basis organise standardisation events and activities in accordance with this plan's IQA section organise and conduct moderation of independent assessors' marking in accordance with this planhave, and operate, an appeals process Independent assessor As a minimum an Independent assessor should: be independent of the apprentice, their employer and training provider(s) i.e. there must be no conflict of interest have had training from their EPAO in terms of good assessment practice, operating the assessment tools and grading be an experienced senior drinks dispense technician and worked in industry or drinks dispense training or assessment within last two years or able to demonstrate up-to-date knowledge and skills, for example through continuing professional development records attend the required number of EPAOs standardisation and training events per year (as defined in the IQA section) Administrators and Invigilators and markers As a minimum administrators, invigilators and markers must: